JusticeZzy/FunduSegmenter/README.md

 ### 6. Evaluation only
 If you would like to use our trained weight to produce segmentation maps, you can follow the step 3 to pre-process your images, and then follow the step 5 to produce segmentation maps.
 We provide a pre-trained FunduSegmenter which was trained on Drishti-GS, RIM-ONE-r3, REFUGE training, and REFUGE validation.
 The weight is available [here](). xxxxxxxxxxxxxxxxxxxxxxxxx

 We also provide a pre-trained FunduSegmenter using original images which was also trained on Drishti-GS, RIM-ONE-r3, REFUGE training, and REFUGE validation.
-You can directly use the original images and follow the step 5 to produce segmentation maps.
+You can directly use the original images (need to follow step 3.1 to convert the mask format) and follow the step 5 to produce segmentation maps.
 The weight is available [here](). xxxxxxxxxxxxxxxxxxxxxxxxx

 ---
 ### 7. Baselines